Medhat3760/Medhat3760/README.md

 **🧑‍💻 Software Developer**

 Welcome to my GitHub profile!
-I’m passionate about building intelligent systems and scalable software, with expertise in full-stack development.
+I am a Flutter developer from Egypt, with experience in building innovative and diverse applications using technologies like Dart and Flutter.
+I’m passionate about building intelligent systems and scalable software, I have a strong foundation in software development.
+I have strong expertise in working with APIs and Firebase to develop connected applications.
+Additionally, I am skilled in state management with Cubit and have recently expanded my skills to include the MVVM (Model-View-ViewModel) design pattern, which has helped me improve code organization and user experience.
+I have worked on projects in areas such as Chef App, eCommerce App, and Social Media App and more, where I am able to provide innovative solutions that meet user needs and enhance the app experience.
 Let’s turn ideas into impactful code!

 # MY STATS: